A Pain in the Pullman: Plot

-As Joe roams freely around the train, the Stooges struggle to locate him, inadvertently causing disruptions and perturbations among their fellow passengers, including figures such as vain actor Paul Payne and stage manager/boss Mr. Johnson.
-The escalating tumult reaches a climax when Joe, seized by fear, activates the train's emergency brake, abruptly halting its progress.
+The Stooges cause disruptions among their fellow passengers, first by entering Paul Payne's private drawing room in his absence and eating a fancy meal he had ordered; then by disturbing sleeping passengers with their many loud and unsuccessful attempts to climb into their berth.
+After Joe escapes from the trio and roams freely, the trio struggles to conceal him from Mr. Johnson, who is repeatedly awakened and greatly exasperated by the escalating commotion.
+The tumult reaches a climax when Joe, seized by fear, activates the train's emergency brake, abruptly halting its progress.
 Facing the ire of both passengers and the conductor, the Stooges are summarily ejected from the train.